Maritime anti-corruption: Indonesia

 Overall, this initiative has so far improved the transparency of importing and exporting regulations through Tanjung Priok port.
 In addition, the improved dialogue between the public and private sector has increased accountability and responsiveness of key Indonesian government stakeholders.

 India

-In 2019, it was announced that the Government of India would engage in a collective action with MACN, international organisations, and industry stakeholders.
+In 2019, it was announced that the Government of India would engage in a collective action with MACN, international organizations, and industry stakeholders.
 This initiative would include the implementation of integrity training for port officials and establishment of clear escalation and reporting procedures.
 The overall strategic goal is to reduce and eventually eliminate bottlenecks to trade and other integrity issues during port operations.
+The initiative was first successfully tested for six months in Mumbai ports.
+Since then. the Port Integrity Campaign has been made even stronger thanks to the commitment of the Indian Government and the recruitment of private sector companies and key business associations.
+In 2022 the Say No Campaign was also launched in the port of Chennai.
+Also that year, a HelpDesk was established in partnership with the Indian National Shipowners Association and the UN Global Compact Networks, making India the fourth country to implement it.